santolucito/santolucito.github.io/COMS3430/fall2021/Final.md

 # Final Project (30 pts)

-The final project should be turned in on Courseworks by the last day of finals.
+The final project should be turned in on Courseworks on Friday, Dec 17, midnight AoE.

 This project may be completed as a group of up to 3.
 When working as a group, you must use a git repository to track each group members' commits and include a link to the repo in your submission.